 The requirement for a negative PCR test result or full vaccination means that there is no longer a mandatory quarantine period for most travellers.
 If you test positive, you will need to self-isolate under the advice of the relevant local authority.

-If you are planning to enter the country from South Africa, India or Brazil or you’ve stopped over in any of these countries, you will need to self-isolate, either in your home or another accommodation option.
+If you are planning to enter the country from South Africa or you’ve stopped over ithere, you will need to self-isolate, either in your home or another accommodation option.
 The quarantine period is 14 days.

 Face masks are a mandatory requirement in public areas and outside spaces.
 If you are visiting a supermarket or market, you will be required to double mask and are recommended to use a face shield too.
 Source 1.
 Source 2.
 In addition to wearing a mask on public transport, you’ll also need to use a visor or other full-face covering.

 COVID-19 Tests Required:

 - If you are unvaccinated or partially vaccinated, you are required to take a PCR test (molecular or antigen) no more than 72 hours before your flight departs.

 Internal Travel Restrictions in Peru:

 The National State of Emergency which was announced in Peru on 15th March 2020, has been extended to at least the 30th September 2021.
 Peru is currently operating a three four-based system (extreme, very high, high and moderate) that determines local regulations and restrictions.
 This is planned to be in place until at least 19th September 2021.

 If your visa expired during the state of emergency and you are leaving the country, the overstay fine should be waived by Immigration.